True North Kitchen

 Overnight oats topped with blueberry compote and granola.

-While this list is hardly exhaustive, here are a few ideas for putting this Blueberry Cardamom Compote to good use.
+While this list is hardly exhaustive, here are a few ideas for putting this Blueberry Compote to good use.
 Try it:

 • on top of overnight oats (the image above) or any breakfast porridge (oatmeal, barley porridge, steel cut oats....all are delicious);